xiaohai0520/Algorithm/huahua/readme.md

 #### 542. 01 Matrix
 DFS. get the mini one but it will cost more time.
 BFS. try to search layer by layer.
+#### 934. Shortest Bridge
+DFS to search the island, BFS to get the shortest path.